erin-bristow/mssql-version-sccm/README.md

 # mssql-version-sccm

-Apologies for my spaghetti code if anyone actually reads this - this was my first time writing an extensive Python program.
+Apologies for my spaghetti code if anyone actually reads this - this was my first time writing an extensive Python program and I did not intend for it to get this long.
+I also wrote it within jupyter notebook instead of using an IDE and Anaconda Prompt, which was a mistake.
+Might clean the whole program up at some point.

 The program parses the output of a PowerShell script asking servers for their versions, and indicates which MSSQL versions are out-of-date.